-Women’s March LA Foundation is a women-led non-profit 501c3 organization created in 2016 by the producers of the historic Women’s March LA.
+Women’s March Los Angeles Foundation is a women-led non-profit 501(c)(3) organization created in 2016 by the producers of the historic Women’s March LA.
 Our mission is to bring attention to the struggles of marginalized communities and all attacks on human rights.
 At Women’s March LA Foundation we recognize that there is no true peace, freedom or inclusion without equity for all, and through education, canvassing, social media, and events, we activate our collective political power to bring about lasting social change.

-Tickets are NOT required for this event and there is NO COST, however we are asking people to register at our Women’s March LA Event Page, so we have an idea of attendance.
+Tickets are not required for this event and there is NO COST.
+Please register at the Women’s March LA Event Page, so we have an idea of attendance.
 You do not need to bring tickets with you, nor is there a specific entrance to the March.

 For more info about taking Metro to the March, please check out the following video

 Come prepared with comfortable walking shoes and clothes, and don’t forget sunscreen!
-And wear your Women’s March LA shirt with PRIDE!
+Wear your Women’s March LA shirt with PRIDE!
 Commemorative March merchandise will be available for purchase at the start and end of the march.

-ID, fully-charged mobile phone, a water bottle, and medications you may need in clearly labeled prescription containers and bottled water.
-Let a family member/friend know what you are doing and where you will be.
+ID, fully-charged mobile phone, a water bottle, and medications you may need in clearly-labeled prescription containers.
+Let a family member or friend know where you will be.

-Gathering at Pershing Square will begin at 9am, so please give yourself enough time to arrive.
-The March itself will start immediately at 10:00 a.m.
-On-stage programming and community booths will be activated at City Hall at 11 a.m. and is planned to conclude around 2:00 p.m.
+Pershing Square begins at 8:30 a.m. for the Tongva Nation Blessing, please give yourself enough time to arrive.
+The March itself will start at 10:00 a.m.
+The on-stage program and community booths will be activated at City Hall at 11 a.m. and are planned to conclude around 2:00 p.m.

-Right now, we are expecting hundreds of thousands of attendees.
-But remember – by registering at the Women’s March LA Event Page we are better prepared to estimate attendance.
-However, being an open and free event, calculating attendance is challenging.
+We are expecting hundreds of thousands of attendees.
+By registering at the Women’s March LA Event Page we are better prepared to estimate attendance.
+As an open and free event, calculating attendance is challenging.

 There will be accommodations based on expected attendance, please register at our Women’s March LA Event Page.

-Community booths will be placed toward the end of the march route (heading to City Hall), so be sure to stop by and say hello to all the fantastic organizations that make our city a better place to live.
+Community partner booths will be placed toward the end of the march route (on Hill and on Broadway), please stop by and say hello to the fantastic organizations that make our city a better place to live.

 Yes!
 Merchandise will be available at Pershing Square, and at City Hall.
-Merchandise sales is our main source of fundraising; we are a non-profit, 100% volunteer based organization, so your dollars are going directly towards helping put together events such as this.
+Merchandise sales are the main source of fundraising; this is a non-profit, volunteer-based organization, your dollars go directly towards helping put together events such as this.

-Can I Bring a Sign and What are the City Guidelines for Making Signs?
 Yes!
-We encourage appropriate signs and we can’t wait to see what you come up with!
-Please know that LA City has some restrictions on signage.
-Los Angeles Municipal Code Section 55.07 makes it a misdemeanor to possess during a demonstration, rally, picket line or public assembly any length of lumber, wood, or wood lath unless it is one-fourth inch or less in thickness and two inches or less in width, or if not rectangular, not more than three-quarters inch in its thickest dimension.
+We encourage appropriate signs and we can’t wait to see what you come up with.
+LA City has some restrictions on signage.
+Los Angeles Municipal Code Section 55.07 requires a sign’s stick to be one-fourth inch or less in thickness and two inches or less in width, or if not rectangular, not more than three-quarters inch in its thickest dimension.
 Keep the stick to the appropriate dimensions and make the sign big.

 With large crowds sometimes you can experience slow or delayed service with some carriers.
-Make sure to pick a meeting destination for your group if you get separated and be sure to let a friend or family member/friend know what you are doing and where you will be.
+Choose a meeting destination for your group if you get separated and be sure to let a friend or family member or friend know what you are doing and where you will be.

 Yes!
 There are numerous marches planned in California for January 19, 2019.
-All California Marches are listed here:
+Other California Marches are listed here:

 Please visit www.womensmarchla.org/shop for official merchandise.
-There are many other sites that are selling shirts, but please know that those retailers are NOT authorized, and we do not see any donations from those sales.
-Merchandise is our main source of funding the Women’s March LA so we encourage you to purchase your official merchandise directly from our website.
+There are other sites that are selling shirts, but please know that those retailers are NOT authorized, and we do not see any donations from those sales.
+Merchandise is the main source of funding the Women’s March LA so you are encouraged to purchase your official merchandise directly from this website.

 How can I spread the word via social media?
 Facebook/Twitter/Instagram: @WmnsMarchLA.
-And use our hashtags: #TruthToPower, #wmla2019
+Use our hashtags: #TruthToPower, #wmla2019 #MeetMeAtTheMarch

 Email us at [email protected]